DrexVissers/postcomposer/.documentation/postcomposer - product_requirements.md

 4. **Instant Publishing**

-   - _As a user,_ I want to publish my posts to LinkedIn or Twitter directly from SocialSphere so that I save time by not switching between multiple apps.
+   - _As a user,_ I want to publish my posts to LinkedIn or Twitter directly from PostComposer so that I save time by not switching between multiple apps.

 5. **Manage Subscription**
    - _As a user,_ I want to manage my subscription details so that I can upgrade or cancel my plan as needed.